aws/aws-sam-cli/OPERATIONS.rst

 What is AWS SAM CLI
 -------------------
-``sam`` is the AWS CLI tool for managing Serverless applications written with AWS Serverless Application Model (SAM).
+``sam`` is the AWS CLI tool for managing Serverless applications.
+SAM CLI supports you through your entire workflow of developing a serverless app.
+It allows you to quickly getting started, develop, test, and debug your application locally, build, package, deploy to the cloud, and monitor and troubleshoot a deployed application.
+It supports applications defined using AWS Serverless Application Model (SAM).
-SAM CLI can be used to test functions locally, start a local API Gateway from a SAM template, validate a SAM template, fetch logs, generate sample payloads for various event sources, and generate a SAM project in your favorite Lambda Runtime.

 Contributors
 ------------